simonfreeman/CVHomepage/README.md

 ##IMPORTANT REMINDERS
 - Right now there's a potential security flaw where you could manipulate the "Select CV" link into pulling other peoples CVs.
 If i expand out past the demo I need to properly investigate/fix that.
+- Test the security of user id manipulation to get other peoples stuff more thoroughly.